 A note about referrals

 If your insurance company requires a referral before your child can be examined at CHOP, please contact your child's primary care provider.
-The provider will need to know the date of your child's upcoming visit, orthopedic provider numbers and which CHOP Care Network your child is being seen at.
+The provider will need to know the date of your child's upcoming visit and orthopaedic provider numbers.
 Referrals need to be in place at the time of your child's appointment at CHOP or the visit may be delayed or rescheduled.

 When you arrive

-We encourage you to arrive 30 minutes prior to your scheduled appointment so we can review all of your paperwork and ask any additional questions.
-Register your child with our staff at the front desk.
+We encourage you to arrive 30 minutes prior to your scheduled appointment so we register your child with our staff at the front desk.

 If you arrive late, you risk being seen later or having your appointment rescheduled.
 Please call us at 215-590-1527 if you are running late.
 If you need to cancel your appointment, please give us 72 hours notice.
 Another family will be grateful for your time.